andrasq/node-docs/fast-node.md

 - it is faster to set a property to a number or string than to `null` or `undefined`
 - iterating hash keys with `for (key in hash)` at 4m/s is much slower than inserts (16m/s) or deletes (8m/s)
-- operations on small hashes (25k entries or so) run fasterare optimized, and inserts/deletes run much faster than on larger hashes.
+- operations on small hashes (25k entries or so) seem to be optimized, and element inserts/deletes run much faster than on larger hashes.

 - beware the node-v0.10.29 delete anomaly:  deleting can be amazingly slow, depending on current memory usage and garbage collection state.
 Small